 I have been cultivating my relationship to nature for many years, through working as an ecologist and venturing off into the backcountry at every opportunity.
-But despite that long relationship, my life changed when I began developing a personal Forest Therapy practice that really taught me how to slow down and connect in a new way.
-I am so happy to now be a certified guide, able to share that experience with others.
+But despite that long relationship, my life changed when I began developing a personal Forest Bathing practice that really taught me how to slow down and connect in a new way.
+I am so happy to now be a certified Forest Therapy Guide, able to share that experience with others.

 This is a chance to unplug, slow down, and soften.
-Forest therapy is an intuitive and natural way to connect with nature and receive its healing benefits.
-During each session, a certified Forest Therapy guide will lead you on a slow and gentle walk interspersed with invitations to pause, explore your senses, and connect with the natural world.
+Forest Bathing, also known as shinrin-yoku or forest therapy, is an intuitive and natural way to connect with nature and receive its healing benefits.
+During each session, a certified guide will lead you on a slow and gentle walk interspersed with invitations to pause, explore your senses, and connect with the natural world.
 Note that this is not a hike, but a very slow and therapeutic practice with opportunities for facilitated stillness, quiet contemplation, and group interaction.

 Sessions typically take place on fairly flat terrain and incorporate some mindful wandering off of maintained trails.
 Each walk ends with an opportunity to enjoy wild-foraged herbal tea and a light snack.